Islip Public Schools

-Islip Union Free School District, also known as Islip Public Schools, is a school district in Long Island, New York.
-Its headquarters are in the Administration Building in the hamlet of Islip in the Town of Islip.
+Islip Union Free School District, also known as Islip Public Schools, is a school district in the Town of Islip on the South Shore of Long Island, New York in Suffolk County.
+It serves the entirety of the hamlet of Islip and a small part of the hamlet of Bay Shore.

-The school district's mascot is the Buccaneer.

-The school district includes some territory within the adjacent areas of Bay Shore and Central Islip.

 In 1986 voters rejected a proposal to spend $247,321 ($ in today's terms) to fund after school activities and sports programs on a 704 to 586 basis.

 Graduates of Woodhull School (PK-6) of the Fire Island School District can attend Islip secondary schools.